IBM/IIB-ACE-DigestAuthentication/README.md

 ![](images/authorizationHeader.jpg)

-`Set Header`: This node is used to save the authorisation header in the http request header before sending request to the server for authentication.
+`SetHeader`: This node is used to save the authorisation header in the http request header before sending request to the server for authentication.

-`Set cookies`: After sending the request with authorisation header, the response from the server should be a success.
+`ComputeCookie`: After sending the request with authorisation header, the response from the server should be a success.
 With this success response the server sends the cookie information which can be used to authenticate without calculating the authorisation header every time.
 One can either store cookies or the authorisation header to successfully authenticate the request next time.

 ![](images/cookies.jpg)